19Jal/cable-detection-svm/README.md

 # cable-detection-svm

-Cable detection using SVM (Support Vector Machine) I did when attending Machine Vision class in my college
+Cable detection using SVM (Support Vector Machine) and line detection using Local Binary Pattern (LBP)

 Run Data_Collect to collect images of objects that are suspected to be cables.